Their killing it. And it’s killing you.

-Here is a common question I’m asked by owners who are frustrated by their firm’s slow growth:
+Here is a common question I’m often asked by owners who are frustrated by their firm’s slow growth:

 “My competitors seem to be killing it.
 And it’s killing me.
 How can my studio reach that next level?”

 If you are asking this question, something in your gut already knows you can’t get there just by doing more of the same.
 You know you don’t need more, you need better.